$1,047,858Average Value$234Average Price per Sq Ft3Homes For Sale

 Routes to Ellicott City, Baltimore and BWI are accessible

 Commuting from Dayton to Ellicott City, Baltimore and BWI Airport is a routine part of life for many residents, given the area’s peaceful and rural vibe.
 Locals typically rely on their cars to reach most destinations.
 Triadelphia Road provides a direct route to Ellicott City, which is approximately 13 miles away and usually takes about 30 minutes to reach by car.
 Alternatively, commuters can use Route 32 to connect with Interstate 95, which offers a straight path to Baltimore—generally a 45-minute drive, traffic permitting.
 The Baltimore Washington International Airport is also conveniently located about 23 miles east via Route 32.
 “It used to all be farmland in this area, but even though it’s still pretty rural, now it’s a major commuter area relatively close to all the best routes between Washington and Baltimore,” Boucher says.
-John Hopkins Howard County Medical Center is the closest major hospital to Dayton, located about 8 miles away in Columbia.
+Johns Hopkins Howard County Medical Center is the closest major hospital to Dayton, located about 8 miles away in Columbia.

 Written By